 More children than ever are attending early childhood services, and in New Zealand we are lucky enough to have a diverse range of services that cater to the many needs of whanau/family.

 Jobs in the early childhood education sector offer plenty of daily variety and job satisfaction.
 There are also excellent opportunities for career progression.
-As a graduate you can work as an untrained ECE teacher, a teacher aide, nanny or home-based carer.
-You can also go on to a degree in teaching and learning, which opens up opportunities to work as an ECE tutor, head teacher or a manager of an early childhood centre.
+As a graduate you can work as a non-qualified early childhood educator, a teacher aide, nanny or home-based carer.
+You can also go on to a degree in teaching and learning, which opens up opportunities to work as an ECE teacher, head teacher or a manager of an early childhood centre.

 Studying early childhood education